 Hyperbaric Oxygen Therapy (HBOT) involves administering 100% oxygen at greater-than-normal atmospheric pressures inside a purpose-built chamber.
-The extra oxygen and heightened pressure combined increases the oxygen-carrying capacity of the blood, causing damaged brain cells and neurons to become flooded with it.
-It’s the same therapy that is routinely used to treat decompression sickness or “the bends” in scuba divers, but increasingly doctors are recommending it to spur recovery in stroke survivors.
+The extra oxygen and heightened pressure combined has the potential to increase the oxygen-carrying capacity of the blood around the damaged brain cells and neurons.
+It’s the same therapy that is routinely used to treat decompression sickness or “the bends” in scuba divers, but increasingly doctors are recommending it to enhance recovery in stroke survivors.

 Hyperbaric Oxygen Therapy for stroke

-At the Hyperbaric Oxygen Therapy Centre in Chelsea, London, stroke patients are looked after by the world-renowned Robert Pender, one of hyperbaric medicine’s earliest pioneers.
-Patients enter a state-of-the-art, single-person chamber and breathe in 100% oxygen at 2 times the normal atmospheric pressure.
-(This is more than most clinics offer.)
-Our hyperbaric sessions enable absorption of 10-15 times more oxygen than ordinary respiration will allow, giving stroke patients the very best chance of improving their neurological functioning and daily lives.
+At the Hyperbaric Oxygen Therapy Centre in London, stroke patients are looked after by the world-renowned Robert Pender, one of hyperbaric medicine’s earliest pioneers.
+Patients enter a state-of-the-art, single-person chamber and breathe in 100% oxygen at up to 2 times the normal atmospheric pressure (this is more than most clinics offer.)

-To know more about the substantive benefits of HBOT for stroke, contact us on 0203 823 1212 or firstname.lastname@example.org, or book a consultation with Robert Pender, a world-renowned hyperbaric expert, at our Chelsea-based clinic.
+To know more about the potential benefits of HBOT for stroke, contact us on 0203 823 1212 or email@example.com, or book a consultation with Robert Pender, a world-renowned hyperbaric expert, at our Mayfair-based clinic.